VamsiNayunipati/midterm/readme.md

         History is cleared.
         2024-03-27 20:15:13,154 - root - INFO - History of the calculator is cleared.

+****
 ### Design Patterns used:
-1. **Facade Design Pattern:**
-The _Facade design pattern_ is a structural pattern in software design that provides a simplified interface to a complex subsystem.

-    This [code](https://github.com/VamsiNayunipati/midterm/blob/master/app/history/__init__.py) implements the Facade design pattern by providing a simplified interface to the CSV file.
-The History class hides the complexity of managing file paths, handling file I/O operations.
-It provides methods like data_input, fetch_list, fetch_data_frame, and clear that allows users an interface for managing history data, hiding the technical aspects of how it's stored.
-2. **Command Design Pattern:**
-The command pattern is a behavioral design pattern in which an object is used to encapsulate all information needed to perform an action or trigger an event.

-    This [code](https://github.com/VamsiNayunipati/midterm/blob/master/app/plugins/addition/__init__.py) implements the Command design pattern by encapsulating the logic for performing an addition operation and storing the history in a separate class - AdditionCommand.
-3. **Plugin Design Pattern:**
+1. **Plugin Design Pattern:**
-The Plugin Pattern is a design pattern that allows for the dynamic extension of functionalities within an application without modifying the core code.
+The _Plugin Pattern_ is a design pattern that allows for the dynamic extension of functionalities within an application without modifying the core code.

     This [code](https://github.com/VamsiNayunipati/midterm/blob/master/app/__init__.py) implements the Plugin pattern to achieve dynamic extension through plugins that provide functionalities implemented as Command subclasses.

-4. **Singleton Design Pattern:**
+2. **Singleton Design Pattern:**
-The Singleton pattern is a design pattern that restricts the instantiation of a class to a single object.
+The _Singleton pattern_ is a design pattern that restricts the instantiation of a class to a single object.
 It ensures that only one instance of a class exists throughout the application, and it provides a global access point to that instance.

     This [code](https://github.com/VamsiNayunipati/midterm/blob/master/app/__init__.py) implements
     the singleton design pattern as
     ```if __name__ == "__main__":``` block, a single instance of the App class is created: ```app = App()```.
     This instance is then used throughout the application without any attempt to create other instances, ensuring a single instance for core functionalities.

+3. **Command Design Pattern:**
+The _command pattern_ is a behavioral design pattern in which an object is used to encapsulate all information needed to perform an action or trigger an event.

+    This [code](https://github.com/VamsiNayunipati/midterm/blob/master/app/plugins/addition/__init__.py) implements the Command design pattern by encapsulating the logic for performing an addition operation and storing the history in a separate class - AdditionCommand.
+4. **Facade Design Pattern:**
+The _Facade design pattern_ is a structural pattern in software design that provides a simplified interface to a complex subsystem.

+    This [code](https://github.com/VamsiNayunipati/midterm/blob/master/app/history/__init__.py) implements the Facade design pattern by providing a simplified interface to the CSV file.
+The History class hides the complexity of managing file paths, handling file I/O operations.
+It provides methods like data_input, fetch_list, fetch_data_frame, and clear that allows users an interface for managing history data, hiding the technical aspects of how it's stored.

+****
 ### Environment variables:
 Create a **.env** file under the main directory and save the location as a key-value pair.
 > CALCULATOR_PATH = './data/history_of_calculations.csv'

+****
 ### Logging:

-### Easier to Ask for Forgiveness than Permission (EAFP):
+For Monitoring, Troubleshoting and Debugging the code, we use logging.

+Whatever the operations we are performing with the code, everything will be saved in a log file along with the time stamps.
+This log file will be helpful for debugging if there are any errors in the code or execution.
+With this log file, it is easy to debug and troubleshoot the errors. ([Example](https://github.com/VamsiNayunipati/midterm/blob/master/app/plugins/addition/__init__.py)).

+This [Configuration File](https://github.com/VamsiNayunipati/midterm/blob/master/logging.conf) specifies the logging settings such as loggers, handlers, and formatters.
+This configuration ensures that all ```INFO``` level messages are logged to a ```app.log``` file in a clear format.

+****
+### LBYL and EAFP:
+**LBYL** is a programming paradigm where code explicitly checks for conditions or states before performing an operation.

+**EAFP** approach emphasizes trying an operation and dealing with any exceptions that occur rather than explicitly checking for conditions before performing the operation.
+EAFP is used in this [code](https://github.com/VamsiNayunipati/midterm/blob/master/app/plugins/addition/__init__.py) which implements Try-Except (Exception Handling) which is a EAFP, allows the code to attempt the addition operation, assuming that the input values are valid and can be added together.
+If a ValueError occurs during the conversion of input values to floats (e.g., if the user enters non-numeric values), the code catches the exception and executes the error-handling code.

+****
 ### Demonstration video: [Click here]()